mendyk-ja/simple_data_mapping/README.md

  &nbsp; &nbsp; &nbsp; &nbsp; python3 simple_data_mapping.py

 ## Project Status
-Project is: complete, but some improvements will be still done.
+Project is complete, but some improvements will be still done.

 ## Contact
 Created by [Jacek Mendyk](https://www.linkedin.com/in/jacekmendyk/) - feel free to contact me!